Community Grant Policy

 a.
 All past-due accounts shall receive a statement as of May 31st indicating the balance owing and advising that collection action may be taken on the account.

 b.
-Accounts still past-due as of June 30th shall receive a registered letter advising that if payment or payment arrangements are not made within ten working days:
+Accounts still past-due as of June 30th shall receive a letter advising that if payment or payment arrangements are not made within ten working days:

 i. services will be discontinued